gadigilam/PPI-for-BVQX/README.md

-# This repository includes matlab scripts to conduct PPI analysis (a.k.a. task based functinal conectivity) in Braivoyager QX
+# This repository includes matlab scripts to conduct PPI analysis (a.k.a. task based functinal connectivity) in Braivoyager QX

 # Use the "PPI instructions ENG" presentation file.